advanced-js/syllabus/README.md

 ### Instructor

 Reuse and building upon ideas or code are major parts of modern software development.
 As a professional programmer you will never write anything from scratch.
+This class is structured such that all solutions are public.
+You are encouraged to learn from the work of your peers.
+I won't hunt down people who are simply copying-and-pasting solutions, because without challenging themselves, they  are simply wasting their time and money taking this class.

-Please respect the terms of use and/or license, and if you reimplement or duplicate an algorithm or code from elsewhere, credit the original source with an inline comment.
+Please respect the terms of use and/or license of any code you find, and if you reimplement or duplicate an algorithm or code from elsewhere, credit the original source with an inline comment.